-If you’re a C-level executive, there’s a good chance your enterprise has already moved a portion of its operations to the cloud, or at least has a cloud-migration plan in place.
-Yet with the range of services that can be sourced from the cloud rapidly increasing, adopting cloud is now as much about delivering business capabilities as it is about IT.
+If you’re a C-level executive, there’s good chance your enterprise has already moved a portion of its operations to the cloud, or at least has a cloud-migration plan in place.
+Yet, with the range of services that can be sourced from the cloud rapidly increasing, adopting cloud is now as much about delivering business capabilities as it is about IT.

 The large cloud providers are now offering business-focused solutions and are delivering components with business functionality, enabling enterprises to pivot from being builders of IT systems to assemblers of business capabilities.